-When your resume has beaten the bots and scored you an in-person interview, the face-to-face segway at the front desk may seem like an insignificant part of the whole interview process.
-But when it comes to initial impressions, your first one actually begins at reception, and travels far passed it.
+When your resume has beaten the bots and scored you an in-person interview, the initial face-to-face at front desk may seem like an insignificant part of the whole interview process.
+But when it comes to impressions, your first one actually begins at reception, and travels far beyond it.

-Because the secret about receptionists is: They know a lot of the people who work there, and they do a lot more than just receive you upon entry.
+Because the secret about receptionists is: They know a lot of the people who work at the company you want to work at, and they do a lot more than just receive you upon entry.

 So, take these tips into consideration to make a great first impression at reception.

 You should plan to arrive in the reception area no earlier than 10-15 minutes before your interview.
 "This shows that you are organized and have good time management skills," says Valerie Anderson-Migliore, a Technical Recruiter with Procom.
 People are busy, and odds are, whomever you're interviewing with is probably in a another meeting, and if you're too early, it can cause an uncomfortable waiting-game situation.
 And the receptionist may feel obliged to play the part of entertainer.